 “Price Ceiling Account” means the holding account under the control of the Executive Officer in which allowances and price ceiling units would be transferred pursuant to this Article.

-“Price Ceiling Unit” means the additional greenhouse gas emission reductions that are offered for sale at the price ceiling.
-Moneys generated from issuance of price ceiling units will be expended to achieve emission reductions, on at least a metric ton for metric ton basis, that are real, permanent, quantifiable, verifiable, enforceable by the state board and in addition to any greenhouse gas emission reduction otherwise required by law or regulation and any other greenhouse gas emission reduction that otherwise would occur.
+“Price Ceiling Unit” means a compliance instrument that is offered for sale at the price ceiling.
+Moneys generated from issuance of price ceiling units will be deposited into the California Climate Mitigation Fund.

 “Primary Account Representative” means an individual authorized by a registered entity through the registration process outlined in section 95832 to make submissions to the Executive Officer and the tracking system in all matters pertaining to this article that legally bind the authorizing entity.